 She joined the Young Adult Fellowship Ensemble of Metropolitan Baptist Church in Washington, DC, under the leadership of David E. Warr and accompanist and Gospel legend Richard Smallwood in 1988.
 She was a lead vocalist of the choir and a soloist for many Hymns of Preparation at the church, some of which were accompanied by Smallwood.
 Later after joining Ebenezer AME Church in Fort Washington, MD, in 1999, she was blessed to sit under choir directors and Gospel greats Byron Cage, Earnest Pugh and Ricky Dillard.
 As a member of the Praise Company, the Youth Adult Praise Team, the Rejoice Choir, the Chancel Choir and The Levitical Voices of Ebenezer, also known as the Levites, she has been called upon to lead several songs.
 As a member of praise teams, she has sung background vocals for artists such as Kirk Franklin and Jeff Majors.
 In addition to singing at her church, she has been called upon to sing for many weddings, anniversaries, funerals and church events.
 In 2018 and 2019, she sang "God Bless America" at several baseball games for the Southern Maryland Blue Crabs.
 She has sung "The National Anthem" for the Washington Wizards (NBA) at Capital One Arena and for the Washington Mystics (WNBA) and Capital City Go-Go (NBA G League) at the Entertainment & Sports Arena, also in DC.
 In addition, she is a member of the renowned ensemble, Patrick Lundy & The Ministers of Music.

 She studied Music Performance as a Vocal Major at Montgomery College in Rockville, MD and at Northern Virginia Community College in Alexandria, VA.
 She is a 2019 graduate of the renowned Berklee College of Music where she received her Bachelors Degree in Music Business.
-While there, she made the Dean's List each semester and exited the institution with a 3.98 GPA.
-Williams not only has performance and educational experience in music, but she also has an impressive resume in the Gospel music industry, including an eight-year stint at the GRAMMY Awards (in which she helped to make the Washington, DC Chapter the fastest growing chapter in the history of the GRAMMY Awards aka The Recording Academy), twelve years as a Gospel music publicist to legends (including Gladys Knight and the late Andraé Crouch) and up-and-comers, the creator and on-air personality of Gospel radio news segments, a panelist at numerous events on Gospel music, an interviewer of countless Gospel artists and the recipient of multiple recognitions and award nominations.
+While there, she made the Dean's List each semester and exited the institution summa cum laude with a 3.98 GPA.
+Williams not only has performance and educational experience in music, but she also has an impressive resume in the Gospel music industry, including an eight-year stint at the GRAMMY Awards (in which she helped to make the Washington, DC Chapter the fastest growing chapter in the history of the GRAMMY Awards aka The Recording Academy), twelve years as a Gospel music publicist to legends (including Gladys Knight and the late Andraé Crouch) and up-and-comers, the creator and on-air personality of Gospel radio news segments, a panelist at numerous events on Gospel music, an interviewer of countless Gospel artists and the recipient of multiple commendations and award nominations.
 She's even penned a book called Live The Life You Sing About, just to encourage fellow Levites like herself.
+Live The Life You Sing About found Andrea stepping into the role of an author.
+During speaking engagements, she has shared elements of the book with those called to music ministry.

 Although she is grateful and blessed for what the Lord has allowed her to do in Gospel music as an industry professional, her passion has always been ministry and creating music that glorifies God.
 Andrea is a prophetic psalmist and receives songs in her dreams.
 A singer, songwriter, composer, pianist, producer, engineer and arranger, she released her first single, an instrumental cut, entitled "Won't Work", in April 2019.
 She released her first vocal single, “Count It As Done”, on July 19, 2019 and will be releasing her third single, "I Believe In Miracles", in late 2019.
 Her full project, The Believe Album, will drop in 2020.